Critical online reviews can be problematic for anyone, but especially for lawyers.

 Even if you do everything right, it’s unavoidable that you’ll collect the odd negative review here and there.
 When you do, there’s a right and a wrong way to respond.
 Here are some of the mistakes lawyers commonly make.

 Suing the reviewer

 If you have a clear-cut case of defamation then you may be able to sue the reviewer, but even in these situations that’s not often the best course of action.
 Consider the case of Kyle Barella, a lawyer who made some anti-immigrant statements on the Breitbart News Network.
-His comments inspired a public backlash, and one individual took to Yelp to voice his dissatisfaction.
+His comments inspired a public backlash, and one individual took to a prominent review platform to voice his dissatisfaction.

 Barella responded by suing the reviewer.
 Unfortunately for Barella, his claims were baseless and could possibly even have opened him up to liability, depending on the specifics of his state’s anti-SLAPP laws.
 Furthermore, the suit did not lead to the review being retracted—to the contrary, it only attracted more attention to the negative review.

 There are strategies Barella could have used to get the review removed (more on this below), but he didn’t employ them.
 Instead, he drew more negative attention to himself and his firm.
 Even in cases where defamation is present, the risk of increased negative attention can often outweigh the rewards of suing the poster.